chingu-voyages/v9-toucans-team-05/README.md

 US_AcsKey = YOUR-UNSPLASH-API-ACCESS-KEY-HERE
 ```

-(If you want to hide key, you should set environment variable on heroku.)
+(If you want to publish it on heroku, you should set environment variable on heroku.)
 ```
 heroku config:set US_AcsKey = YOUR-UNSPLASH-API-ACCESS-KEY-HERE
 ```